1app.energy Blog

 Octopus Flux is worth considering for homes that are primarily export-focused — homes with large solar arrays and batteries that are generating significant export revenue.
 Flux offers structured import and export windows, which works best when you can reliably supply your own demand from solar and battery and sell surplus back.

-For homes where the primary goal is reducing import cost rather than maximising export revenue, Go or Intelligent Go will typically perform better.
+For homes where the primary goal is reducing import cost rather than maximising export revenue, Go or Intelligent Go may be the better fit, depending on region, usage and control setup.

 What about Agile?

 Octopus Agile offers half-hourly pricing that tracks the wholesale market.
-On some very cheap days, including occasional negative-price periods, it can outperform Go.
+On some very cheap days and in some regions, including occasional negative-price periods, it may outperform Go.
 But Agile pricing is volatile and can also become expensive during high-demand periods.

-For battery homes, Agile is most powerful when the battery can be charged automatically during the cheapest half-hours and held for expensive periods.
-This requires either an inverter with Agile integration (some GivEnergy and SolarEdge systems support this natively) or a coordination system that reads the day-ahead prices and schedules charging accordingly.
+For battery homes, Agile is most useful when the battery can be charged during the cheapest half-hours and held for expensive periods.
+This requires either inverter-native tariff support or a supported coordination system that reads the day-ahead prices and schedules charging accordingly.

-If you are deciding between these tariffs and want to understand how each would interact with your specific battery and inverter setup, read how 1app.energy handles both — or browse our tariff comparison pages for more detail.
+If you are deciding between these tariffs and want to understand how each would interact with your specific battery and inverter setup, read how 1app.energy can help supported homes handle both.

 Does this sound like your home?